Alex-de-code/job-app-tracker/README.md

 # Job Application Tracker

-A simple, no distraction tracker to for staying organized during job search with some great quality of life features.
+A simple, no distraction tracker for staying organized during job search with some great quality of life features.

 Currently building out features + functionality.